thutex/EMT/README.md

 ## Getting Started

-Just put the EMT files somewhere, i personally have them in /opt/EMT and symlinked to /usr/bin
+Just put the EMT files somewhere, i personally have them in /opt/EMT and symlinked to /usr/bin (warning: there are still some hard-coded references to /opt/EMT!)

 ### Prerequisites

 There are a few, like: the scripts have some expectations of where to find files, i'll add them here when i find the time
-(tip: if you don't know bash or don't like risks, don't use this yet)
+tip: if you don't know bash or don't like risks, don't use this yet - there are quite a few places that are still hard-coded instead of in a config file, so it's not (yet) an out-of-the-box solution

 ```
 -> you created all the directories/configurations that need to be used (might change in future revisions with an installer)